Getting Your Affairs in Order

 You may want to talk with a lawyer about setting up a general power of attorney, durable power of attorney, joint account, trust, or advance directive.
 Be sure to ask about the lawyer's fees before you make an appointment.

-You should be able to find a directory of local lawyers at your library, or you can contact your local bar association for lawyers in your area.
+You should be able to find a directory of local lawyers on the Internet or at your local library, or you can contact your local bar association for lawyers in your area.
 Your local bar association can also help you find what free legal aid options your State has to offer.
 An informed family member may be able to help you manage some of these issues.

 For More Information About Getting Your Affairs in Order